Ekultek/Dagon/docs/README.md

 #### _Doing a dictionary attack_:

-To do a dictionary attack you will just need to use the wordlist flag in order for the bruteforce section to read from the wordlist.
+To do a dictionary attack you will just need to use the wordlist flag (`--wordlist`) in order for the bruteforce section to read from the wordlist.

 ![wordlist_attack](https://cloud.githubusercontent.com/assets/14183473/26204867/c28c226a-3ba5-11e7-8e0f-4410d1deb3ef.PNG)